Voronenko/route53-letsencrypt-policy/Readme.md

+# Wildcard certificates from letsencrypt on aws cloud

 Letsencrypt is nowadays very popular certificates authority.

 It is standard defacto for most of situations when you need green sealed certificate on your environment.